symbol/symbol-docs/source/concepts/account-restriction.rst

     :header: "Id", "Description"
     :delim: ;

-    0x01; Allow only receiving transactions from an address.
+    0x01; Allow only incoming transactions from a given address.
-    0x02; Allow only receiving transactions containing a mosaic id.
+    0x02; Allow only incoming transactions containing a a given mosaic identifier.
-    0x04; Allow only sending transactions with a given transaction type.
+    0x04; Allow only outgoing transactions with a given transaction type.
     0x05; Account restriction sentinel.
+    0x41; Allow only outgoing transactions to a given address.
-    0x81; Block receiving transactions from an address.
+    0x81; Block incoming transactions from a given address.
-    0x82; Block receiving transactions containing a mosaic id.
+    0x82; Block incoming transactions containing a given mosaic identifier.
-    0x84; Block sending transactions with a given transaction type.
+    0x84; Block outgoing transactions with a given transaction type.
+    0xC1; Block outgoing transactions to a given address.

 .. _account-restriction-modification-type: